dustin-jw/sparkpress/README.md

 1. Visit `http://localhost:8080` and follow the WordPress installation steps
 1. Log in with your newly created admin account, and you should have a functioning WordPress site

 If you are working on a plugin and would rather use a theme that comes with WordPress, you can delete the line in `Dockerfile` that includes `rm -rf /tmp/wordpress/wp-content/themes/*`.
 This will let you use a default theme like `twentytwentyfour` if you want.
 You also won't need to generate a theme if you take this approach.
+Note: any time you change `Dockerfile`, you should run `docker compose build` to make sure your container picks up the changes.

 ## Customizing the Project